Carlosbenitez/ProgressiveBudget/README.md

 ## Credits

-I would like to give a lot of credit to my TA Leigh Tracey she helped me so much understand the concepts needed for this assignment.
+I would like to give a lot of credit to my TA Leigh Tracey she helped understand the concepts needed for this assignment.
 Also my tutor Phil Loy gave me a lot of pointers with the Javascript.